LTUC/amman-dotnet-401d2/Curriculum/Class42/Resources/OWASP.md

 3. Directory Traversal or Dangerous Files
    - Don't allow users to do directory traversal in your web application.
    - Don't let a user got to "mysite.com/images" and view a directory of images.
-   - Dont allow users to have access to sensitive files such as backups.
+   - Don't allow users to have access to sensitive files such as backups.

 ### 5. Cross Site Request Forgery
 Cross site request forgery (XSRF or CSRF) is an attack against a web hosted app where